jaanga/jaanga.github.io/outer-space/star-spotter/readme.md

 ## Things to Try

 * Click on a star to see all of the data available for it
-* Zoom into the center of the visualization to find our sun
+* Zoom into the center of the visualization to find our sun ( sol )
 * What is the most common type of stars near us?

 ## Road Map

-* Link each object to online databases such as: <http://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/sao.html?
+* Link each object to online databases such as: <http://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/sao.html>
 * Currently the 'Time travel' slider updates star positions in a mostly arbitrary manner.
 Future revisions:
 	* Tie movements to specific time periods and, for example, display the date of the current positions
 	* Also be able to show apparent movement around Sol for any specific date